The Elvie L. Smith Scholarship

 In recognition of these contributions, the Elvie L. Smith Scholarship is awarded annually to a student who is following a post-secondary degree or diploma course recognized by the Institute.

-To be eligible for the Elvie L. Smith Scholarship, the nominee must be entering the last year of undergraduate studies in the year he or she receives the scholarship, be a Canadian citizen, and be a student member in good standing of CASI.
+To be eligible for the Elvie L. Smith Scholarship, the nominee must be in the last year of undergraduate studies in the year he or she receives the scholarship, be a Canadian citizen, and be a student member in good standing of CASI.

 The Award has a monetary value of $5,000.00 as determined by Pratt & Whitney Canada, sponsor of the Scholarship.

 General – Nominee must be a Canadian citizen and a student member in good standing of CASI.

 Student must be entering the last year of undergraduate studies in the year the student receives the scholarship.